rotki/docs/usage-guides/troubleshooting.md

 Your local system clock must be synchronized with certain remote servers, such as exchanges.
 If your clock is not synchronized, requests to these servers will fail. rotki will either display a specific error message (e.g., a 409 status code indicating a local system clock synchronization issue) or a generic 500 error message (please, report it to us).

 To resolve this issue, follow the official guidelines provided by your operating system on how to synchronize your clock with an Internet Time Server.
 You can find detailed instructions for fixing this problem on Windows, Mac, and Linux in this link: [Fixing Clock Synchronization](https://github.com/tiagosiebler/awesome-crypto-examples/wiki/Timestamp-for-this-request-is-outside-of-the-recvWindow).
 Once synchronized, try the request again.

+## Transactions for an EVM chain are missing

+If you notice that some transactions are missing for an EVM chain, you can re-pull transactions for a specific time range.
+See [Re-Pulling transactions missed in the past](historical-events.md#re-pulling-transactions-missed-in-the-past) for detailed instructions.